ovh/manager/.ai-doc/50-migration-angular/README.md

 ### UI Policy (Mandatory)
 - UI must be implemented with MUK exclusively (design tokens, components, themes).
 - ODS/MRC usage is forbidden when a MUK equivalent exists.
-- Exceptional fallback: if MUK does not provide the required component/feature, document the justification and create a follow‑up ticket “Replace fallback with MUK when available”.
+- Exceptional fallback: if MUK does not provide the required component/feature, document the justification and create a follow‑up ticket "Replace fallback with MUK when available".

+### IAM Policy (Mandatory)
+- **Do NOT use IAM from MUK** if there is no IAM information in the original AngularJS code.
+- Only migrate IAM features that exist in the source code.
+- Document IAM usage decisions in MIGRATION_NOTES.md.

 ## 📘 Migration Guides